Tanvir-Ramim/flowbuilder/README.md

 ### Step-by-Step Setup

-# 1st clone this repo
+ 1st clone this repo

-# Then open client Floder In Vs Code
+ Then open client Floder In Vs Code

-# And then 1st npm install
+ And then 1st npm install

-# Then npm run dev
+  Then npm run dev

-npm run dev